Skip to main content

 This utility includes all standard HTTP status codes with metadata adapted from MDN documentation.

-• Each entry includes: code, name, readable name, description, and category
+• Each entry includes: code, name, readableName, description, message, category and optional link

-• Categories are pre-grouped for easy filtering (informational, success, redirection, clientError, serverError)
+• Categories are pre-grouped for easy filtering: informational, success, redirection, clientError, serverError

 When to Use